top of page

 Clinicians were already facing stress and burnout before the pandemic.
 Research by our team (Linzer, JGIM.
 2016) and others (Shanafelt, Mayo Clin Proc.
 2017) has shown prevalence rates of burnout ranging from 10-50%, with key predictors being time pressure, chaotic workplaces, lack of control, and adverse organizational cultures (such as lack of values alignment between clinicians and leaders, emphasizing productivity over quality, lack of cohesion, and lack of trust in the organization).
 Our studies have also determined there are interventions that reduce burnout, including workflow redesign and improving communication (Linzer, JGIM.
 2015).
 Dyrbye showed that reducing burnout markedly reduced the risk of suicidal ideation in medical students (Annals of IM, 2008).

 The Hennepin Healthcare System’s (HHS) Office of Professional Worklife (OPW) partnered with the American Medical Association to create a “Coping with COVID” brief survey to gather data from healthcare workers across the country and at HHS.
-Preliminary survey data shows that clinicians are facing stress both at work and home such as fear of transmitting the virus to family and others in the community, feeling like they are failing as clinicians, not having time for breaks or to eat, and feeling drained and unrested.
-Our team believes that a program aimed at improving clinician mental health and reducing burnout can improve morale while lowering depression and suicide risk, and hopefully prevent PTSD.
+Preliminary survey data shows that clinicians were facing stress both at work and home, such as fear of transmitting the virus to family and others in the community, feeling like they were failing as clinicians, not having time for breaks or to eat, and feeling drained and unrested.

 Buddy Program Relationship Tree